matthiaswietz/fiveArcticSummers/MAGs/readme.md

-Directory containing annotation files for MAGs, used for [functional predictions of ASVs](../analysis-plotting/Res7_MAGs.R)
+Directory containing MAG annotations and other input files, needed for [functional predictions of ASVs](../analysis-plotting/Res7_MAGs.R)